onzag/N26ATM/README.md

 The documentation is avaliable at https://onzag.github.io/N26ATM/docs

-Github pages can be caching, if there's missing functionability be aware of catching.
+Github pages can be caching, if there's missing functionability be aware of caching.

 ## Requeriments
 For this project you need an up to date `Node.js` as well as to have `webpack` installed, webpack is a module bundler for the next generation web, it resides at `https://webpack.github.io/`